unknwnlistener/kanban-task-manager/README.md

 Following tutorial by FreeCodeCamp to build a Kanban task manager with updated toolkit.

+## Technologies Used

+- Next.js
+- next-auth.js
+- react-redux and redux-toolkit

 ## Changes from tutorial

 The tutorial is a year old and the technologies used have been changed for this project.
 I will keep documenting the changes as I go along.

 1. Next.js routing through the `App router` instead of the original `Page router`
 2. Authentication through `Auth.js` instead of `Next-auth.js`

+Removing the login and changing storage to local storage for the first iteration.
+I will look into integrating Firebase as a DB in the future.

+Adding feature to store to localStorage and retrieve from local storage.

 ## Getting Started